Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Here are some FAQs:

-Q1: What are arithmetic operators in Python?
+Q1: Which arithmetic operators cannot be used with strings in Python?

 Q2: Can arithmetic operators be used with strings in Python?